|

 January 1936 Bach Suite no 3 in D major, BWV 1068 - Movement 2 - Air

-Bach wrote four Orchestral Suites 1066–1069, of which the third Suite was scored for 2 oboes, 3 trumpets, timpani with a small string orchestra.
-The second movement of this Orchestral Suite no 3 in D major BWV 1068 is marked 'air'.
-The music from this movement became famous, among other reasons due to a transcription by August Wilhelmj (1845-1908) and is popularly known as 'Air on the G String'.
+Bach wrote four Orchestral Suites, BWV 1066–1069.
+The third Suite, 3 in D major, BWV 1068 was scored for 2 oboes, 3 trumpets, timpani with a small string orchestra.
+The second movement of this Orchestral Suite, Aire is particularly famous.
+This fame came, among other reasons due to a transcription by August Wilhelmj (1845-1908) which is popularly known as "Air on the G String".
 Stokowski made an orchestration of this piece, and first recorded it on January 15, 1936.

 Click here to listen to (or download) the Air from the Bach Suite no 3